1966 Corvette Restoration

 Removing Riveted Brake Rotors

 One of the safety upgrades was replacing the original single-reservoir master cylinder with a 1967-style dual master cylinder.
-This has become a popular choice with owners of 1963 through 1966 Corvettes who wish to upgrade to the safer, dual reservoir master cylinder.
+This has become a popular choice with owners of 1963 through 1966 Corvettes who wish to upgrade to a more modern, dual reservoir master cylinder.

 Documentation